unrealwork/atsd-use-cases/USInternationalTrade/README.md

 A claim often made is that poor, developing countries are stealing American jobs and industry.
 If a country is poaching another country's jobs and industry, it is reasonable to to assume that the afflicted country's trade balance would change as a result.
 For example, the more steel manufacturing jobs that leave the U.S. for Asia, the more steel the
 U.S. will need to import from Asia.
-Here is a query showing the the year with the highest trade balance (least negative or most positive, in millions USD) going back to 1985 for countries in the bottom 50% by GDP per capita (true/absolute value shown below).
+Here is a query showing the year with the highest trade balance (least negative or most positive, in millions USD) going back to 1985 for countries in the bottom 50% by GDP per capita (true/absolute value shown below).
 In this instance, `2016_GDP_per_capita` was calculated from the following two replacement tables:
 [`world-population.txt`](/resources/world-population.txt) and [`world-gdp.txt`](/resources/world-gdp.txt).
 Results are sorted by the country's `2016_trade_balance_rank`.
 The more negative a country's trade balance, the higher it's ranking.
 You can refer to the [`us-trade-balance-rank-2016.txt`](/resources/us-trade-balance-rank-2016.txt) file to see these rankings.